openxla/community/rfcs/20230510-common-benchmark-suite.md

   # Type of test data format.
   NUMPY_INPUT = "numpy_input"
   NUMPY_GOLDEN_VALUE = "numpy_golden_value"
-  # Raw text and config can be passed to tokenizer.
-  TEXT_INPUT = "text_input"

 class ModelTestData:
   """Input and expected output data in variety of formats derived from the same